Is matched betting legal is one of the most common questions we get asked.

-However, in basic terms, we use a concept called back and lay betting which takes out any chance involved with normal gambling.
+In basic terms, bettors use a concept called back and lay betting which removes any risk involved with normal betting.

-Let’s say Bookmaker A are offering a £20 free bet if you sign up and stake £10.
+Let’s say Bookmaker A are offering a £20 free bet if you sign up and bet £10.

 So you’d follow the simple process below: